noddos/noddos/README.md

 ### Installation on Home Gateways running Lede firmware
 Here are instructions for installing Noddos on Home Gateways running Lede firmware.
 Pre-built packages for all LEDE releases and most of the supported platforms are available from the [Noddos package feed](https://noddos.io/lede/releases/<lede-release>/arch/<router-architecture>/packages/).

-In the near future a package will be made available for the Noddos Luci interface.
-Until that time, you can either manage the configuration of noddos using UCI under /etc/config/noddos or you can clone the Noddos repository from Github and copy the following files for the LUCI user interface:
+In the near future, a package will be made available for the Noddos Luci interface.
+Until that time, you can either manage the configuration of Noddos using UCI under /etc/config/noddos or you can clone the Noddos repository from Github and copy the following files for the LUCI user interface:
 * files/clientdetails -> /www/cgi-bin
 * files/clients.htm -> /usr/lib/lua/luci/view/admin_status
 * files/dkjson.lua -> /usr/lib/lua